-Coming for your AR-15: O’Rourke scrambles Dems’ gun message
+Coming for your AR-15?
+O’Rourke scrambles Dems’ gun message

 Indeed, O’Rourke isn’t alone.
 None of the other nine candidates on the debate stage contradicted him on his proposal to require owners of the two popular styles of assault rifles to sell them to the government.
 Two candidates — New Jersey Sen. Cory Booker and California Sen. Kamala Harris — have also called for mandatory buybacks of assault weapons.
 Minnesota Sen. Amy Klobuchar, asked if she agreed with O’Rourke Thursday night, allowed only that she preferred a voluntary buyback to a mandatory one.

-All 10 of the Democrats on stage have called for an assault weapon sales ban, the latest sign of how the party has become emboldened on gun control.
+All 10 of the Democrats onstage have called for an assault weapon sales ban, the latest sign of how the party has become emboldened on gun control.

 “It’s hard to overstate how much the politics of gun safety has changed — whereas candidates once avoided gun safety entirely, now they’re jockeying to be the boldest,” said Taylor Maxwell of Everytown, the gun control group founded by former New York Mayor Michael Bloomberg.

-Proposals like background checks and so-called red flag laws, that allow authorities to confiscate guns from people who are deemed threats, are urgent,” she said.
-“Too many lives are on the line not to take these simple, broadly popular, and bipartisan steps immediately.”
+Proposals like background checks and so-called red flag laws, which allow authorities to confiscate guns from people who are deemed threats, are “urgent,” she said.
+“Too many lives are on the line not to take these simple, broadly popular and bipartisan steps immediately.”

 But O’Rourke’s remarks worry Democrats like Warren Varley, who lost a race for a state legislative seat in Iowa last year.

-“The lines like, ‘We’re gonna come and take your AR-15,’ just plays into the fears that the NRA has been stoking, and a proposal like that is just going to make rural Iowa and I think probably rural areas elsewhere more red,” Varley said.
+“The lines like, ‘We’re gonna come and take your AR-15,’ just play into the fears that the NRA has been stoking, and a proposal like that is just going to make rural Iowa and I think probably rural areas elsewhere more red,” Varley said.
 “I think that’s just a bridge too far for most rural folks, and it conjures up images of the government coming in and invading your home and images of big government trampling over the rights of individuals.”

 Trump and White House aides have discussed a number of gun control measures with members of Congress, including steps to go after fraudulent buyers, notify state and local law enforcement when a potential buyer fails a background check, issue state-level emergency risk protection orders, boost mental health assistance and speed up executions for those found guilty of committing mass shootings.